mebusy/notes/dev_notes/U3D_ProcedualDengeon 1.md

 The algorithm to create the map is called "Cellular Automata".

-At first , we create a 2 dimension map.
+At first , we will create a 2 dimension map.

 We use number **1 to represent wall** while **0 represent floor**.

-The following codes create the map which has a 60x40 dimension.
+The following codes create the map 60 x 40 .

 ```lua
 local width =  60